Why fly with Fly-Fi®? (Now say that five times fast!)

 How do I know I’m on a Fly-Fi® plane?

 decal will be visible on the outside of the aircraft beside the boarding door and instructions on how to connect to Fly-Fi®

 will be available in the seatback card.
 Some routes – such as our NYC-LAX route – will always have Fly-Fi.
-Although you won't know if the Internet is available on your flight at the time of booking, the day before your flight, you can check this page and search for your flight number in the widget below to see if your flight is Fly-Fi equipped.
+Although you won't know if the Internet is available on your flight at the time of booking, the day before your flight, you can check the JetBlue mobile app to see if your flight is Fly-Fi equipped.

 Is Fly-Fi® Internet available everywhere JetBlue flies?